nating/gitbot/README.md

 ## How to interact with GitBot

+Once GitBot is published, you can simply send him a message from one of the supported platforms.

 <img src="https://github.com/nating/gitbot/blob/master/docs/assets/gitbot-demo.gif" width="900">

-Once GitBot is published, you can simply send him a message from one of the supported platforms.
+Right now, GitBot is only in development.
+If you'd like to try out asking him one of [the questions he knows](https://github.com/nating/gitbot/wiki/Questions) then you can at https://nating.github.io/gitbot/.

 ## Supported Platforms